Hamburg S-Bahn

 Hamburg S-Bahn Metro Parking

-Parking of personal vehicles is available at park and ride area.
-The parking area is connected to public transport, and you can easily transfer to a bus or rail.
+Parking for private vehicles is available at the Park and Ride.
+The car park is linked to public transport and you can easily transfer to a bus or train.

 Hamburg S-Bahn Metro Rules and Tips

-The system also provides free of charge, car park and ride facility, where riders can park their cars in the HVV service area and ride on public transport services.
+The system also offers a free Park & Ride service, where drivers can park their cars in the HVV service area and use public transport.

 Hamburg S-Bahn Metro Lines / Hamburg S-Bahn Routes

-The Hamburg S-Bahn Network consists of two main routes in east to west direction that are between the north and south city, apart from this, S-Bahn is connected by 6 routes.
-Altona and Hauptbahnhof are connected with each other.
-The metro rail route covers 12.5 km within the tunnel, and it covers 7.9km in single track route.
-Hamburg S-Bahn operates through four main lines, and they are S1, S21, S3, S31.
-During peak hours two additional lines S11 and S2 are being used to run the metro.
-The trains with a single digit number run through the inner city tunnel while trains with two digit numbers run through Verbindungsbahn to Dammtor.
+Hamburg’s S-Bahn network consists of two main lines running from east to west between the north and south of the city, and 6 other lines.
+Altona and Hauptbahnhof are connected.
+The underground line is 12.5 km in the tunnel and 7.9 km on the single track.
+Hamburg’s suburban railway operates on four main lines: S1, S21, S3 and S31.
+During peak hours, two additional lines, S11 and S2, are used to run the underground.
+The single-digit trains run through the inner-city tunnel, while the double-digit trains run through the connecting line to Dammtor.

-• S1 Line – the S1 line of Hamburg S-Bahn starts from Wedel touching Hamburg airport and finally, the route ends at poppenbuttel.
+• S1 line – the S1 line of the Hamburg S-Bahn starts in Wedel, touches Hamburg Airport and ends at Poppenbuttel.

-• S21 Line – the S21 line starts from Elbgaustrabe and the route ends at Aumuhle.
+• S21 line – The S21 line starts at Elbgaustrabe and ends at Aumuhle.

-• S3 Line – The S3 line of Hamburg S-Bahn starts from Pinneberg, and while touching other main stations and regions, the metro service ends at Stade.
+• S3 Line – The S3 line of the Hamburg S-Bahn starts at Pinneberg and while touching other main stations and regions, the line ends at Stade.

-• S31 Line – the S31 line operates only during daytime and rush hours.
-The metro route starts from Altona and its ends at Neugraben.
+• S31 Line – The S31 line only runs during the day and at peak times.
+The line starts at Altona and ends at Neugraben.

-• S11 Line – The S11 line of Hamburg S-Bahn operates only during peak time.
-The metro line operates from Blankanese to Poppenbuttel.
+• S11 line – The S11 line of the Hamburg S-Bahn only operates during peak hours.
+The line runs from Blankanese to Poppenbuttel.

-• S2 Line – The S2 line also runs during the peak time.
-The metro runs between Altona and Bergedorf.
+• S2 Line – The S2 line also operates during rush hour.
+It runs between Altona and Bergedorf.

-Among the 68 stations of Hamburg S-Bahn, 10 are fully operated through the underground.
-Three stations are located in the center of Hamburg, and one station is at Hamburg airport.
+Of Hamburg’s 68 S-Bahn stations, 10 are fully underground.
+Three stations are in the centre of Hamburg and one station is at Hamburg Airport.
 Most stations have a single island platform, and you will find two island platforms where interchange stations are located.
 The interchange stations are Altona and Hauptbahnhof.
-The terminal stations are Neugraben and Pinneberg, and they are located between and side platform and island platform.
-You will find electronic passenger information system at all stations and that are used to inform the passengers about metro line, route, time, the next train and missed connection.
+The terminal stations are Neugraben and Pinneberg, and are located between and side platform and island platform.
+There are electronic passenger information systems at all stations, which inform passengers of the line, route, time, next train and missed connections.

 Hamburg S-bahn Pictures